 The other choice is a Shewee, a more modern approach started by festival-goers.
-At festivals, there are two types of toilet facilities, the portapotty type, that are limited in number and have LONG queues, and the male-only urinals.
+At festivals, there are two types of toilet facilities, the portapotty type, which are limited in number and have LONG queues, and the male-only urinals.
 These are male-only purely down to anatomy, we can rock up, whip out, and go, ladies, are just not so gifted.
 A Shewee readdresses that in-equality.
 A plastic funnel, routes the fluid into a more conventional jet, just like men’s “plumbing” and gives the user the same freedom as men.
 So now women can aim for a bottle, urinal, up against a tree, whatever.

 In Times Square with a million people it is still an issue but with care and even using an optional “bag” Women can get by without resorting to the baser option of a diaper.
 It is still not ideal, but really options are super limited.

-Here is a full “set up” a Shewee and Peebol Bag to catch and store everything!
+Here is a full “set up”of a Shewee and Peebol Bag to catch and store everything!

 Honestly, many a civilized person must now be at their wit’s end reading this.
 We honestly think the main reason the event is free is if they charged they would be sued!
 It is next to inhumane and simply unthinkable for so many.
 The concept of New Year’s Eve, at Times Square, seems so alluring, but the lack of basic amenities just pushes it to the unthinkable for many.

 Food And Drink

 We are at the very bottom of the barrel here, so let’s start moving on up.
 After all 1 million+ people do this every year there MUST be an upside, and it starts with Food.
 Drink is limited to non-alcoholic, and you are on your own short of begging for some water.
 But for food, there is a loophole.
 And that loophole is Domino’s Pizza!